 While we in modern America design our buildings and our homes, and decorate those areas, with very little more in mind than functionality and trending fashion, the centrality of the search for Truth is reflected throughout medieval architecture.

-In the Notre-Dame de Laon cathedral, known for its Gothic architecture, the Northern Rosace (pictured above) represents the seven liberal arts and medicine studied at the Episcopal School of Laon.
+In the Notre-Dame de Laon cathedral, known for its Gothic architecture, the Northern Rosace (pictured at the top of this article) represents the seven liberal arts and medicine studied at the Episcopal School of Laon.
 Philosophy is in the center.
 Clockwise from twelve o’clock the outside windows represent rhetoric, grammar, dialectic, astronomy, medicine (not one of the seven), geometry, and music.

 Learn more: https://www.abelard.org/france/cathedrals5-laon.php#rose